Many international students possess a driver license issued in their home country.

 - A valid U.S. Department of Transportation (DOT) physical card or federal/MVA waiver (if applying for a Commercial Driver’s License) is needed.

-- An Out-of-Country license may be required to be accompanied by an international driver’s license or translated into English by an approved MVA translator.
+- An Out-of-Country driving permit may be required to be accompanied by an international driver’s license or translated into English by an approved MVA translator.

-- If you are from Out-of-Country, and have never held a license, you must obtain a learner’s permit.
+- If you are from Out-of-Country, and have never held a driving permit, you must obtain a learner’s permit.

 Out-of-Country Applicants: Applicants presenting foreign issued identity documents who are applying for their initial Maryland Learner’s Permit, Driver’s License, or Identification Card must schedule an appointment by calling 1-866-691-2778.
 Appointments will be scheduled Monday through Friday at one of the following ten regional MVA offices: